 Player analytics is a growing trend in professional sports and will have a wider impact on the entire sports industry.
 Any team that does not apply them to its fullest extent is at a competitive disadvantage.
-But, it’s not only about the team, data analytics can also be used to find what fans prefer.
+But, it’s not only about the team, but data analytics can also be used to find what fans prefer.

 Types of Sports Data

 For a vast industry like sports, there are different ways professional sports are using data for their teams.